nikochiko/df-wizard-chess/README.rst

 * Set up coverage reporting with Codecov
 * Moved from using Dict in memory to sqlite3 DB on disk 🎉
 * Added testing to cover more than 90% of codebase 💪
-* Add show board intent to see the board, now the board will be shown after completion of each game 👀
+* Added feature to see board at any time 👁️
+* Board image will be shown after completion of games 📜

 v0.1.0 - 27/04/2020
 -------------------